Affiliate Marketing: Discount Codes and Cash Backs, Friend or Foe?

 At that stage I had been ready to purchase the product regardless of whether or not I found a voucher code that would give me 10% off or free delivery, so is it really fair for an affiliate to get rewarded for that sale?
 This is increasingly becoming the trend among consumers who are becoming more aware of discount codes available and cash back available from online retailers.
 Again, this isn’t to say all cash back or voucher code purchases online are from customers ready to buy or not, but what this shows is that it’s not all about revenue and sales generated, it’s worth looking at things like how many sales through affiliate marketing are actually bringing in new customers.
 Utilising referral marketing software can help track and optimise the effectiveness of your affiliate marketing strategies.

-Other sites such as HotUKDeals.co.uk (a forum whereby members post ‘hot deals’) does more to instigate sales through discount codes being posted as well as cash back being available for products, as appose to just collecting and storing voucher codes for people to use.
+Other sites such as HotUKDeals.co.uk (a forum whereby members post ‘hot deals’) or Shopper does more to instigate sales through discount codes being posted as well as cash back being available for products, as appose to just collecting and storing voucher codes for people to use.
 An application of discount codes in this manner works, and works well.
 Having said this, voucher code sites do have ways in which to spark interest in their customers, through newsletter mailing, facebook/twitter pages etc. but you have to begin to wonder, how many are really helping you create demand?
 Not to say there isn’t any value in using voucher code or cash back sites in an affiliate program, the volume in which these sales are coming through usually counter the reduced margins that a merchant may see.
 Just be aware that sales may simply be being attributed a different source and not generating any real additional income.

 Looking at aspects such as new customer acquisition, and AOV’s can give you better insight into how well your program is performing and not necessary top line figures such as revenue and ROI.